Triquanta/drupal-project/README.md

 1. @todo Configure Behat.
 1. @todo Configure PHP CodeSniffer.
 1. @todo Enable development modules.
-1. @todoCreate a demo user for each user role.
+1. @todo Create a demo user for each user role.

 ## Adding and installing new modules